 We engineer our tool and die sets in-house and frequently work with high-volume production projects.
 We offer multi-slide and full-slide stamping, which is best suited for complex bending operations for metal parts.
 We also offer full-service customer metal stamping (heat treating, plating, e-coating, screw insertion, tape and reel).
 Our focus is on quality control as we strive to customize stamping parts to clients’ specifications, budget, and turnaround time.

-To learn more about our products or if you’d like to get started on your steel alloy project, contact us today and a member of our team will walk you through all the details.
+To learn more about our products or if you’d like to get started on your steel metal stamping project, contact us today and a member of our team will walk you through all the details.